Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models

 Global weight updates disrupt shared pathways and harm unrelated synthesis, motivating localized intervention.
 We observe a sharp asymmetry across attention blocks: target suppression is broadly achievable, whereas retention of unrelated concepts is block-selective (Sec.~\ref{sec: hyper}), making the choice of intervention site as critical as the unlearning objective itself.\cite{park2023understanding,wang2025exploring,berrada2025boosting}.

-To address this, we use \emph{weight-space localization informed by pixel-space behaviour} (see Algorithm~\ref{algo: weights_localization} in the Appendix).
-Pixel-space behaviour reflects actual changes in generated images under distractor-conditioned training as the localization signal.
-Since evaluating this signal throughout optimization is costly, we use it only once in a lightweight diagnostic phase (refer to Sec.~\ref{sec: hyper}).
+To address this, we use \emph{weight-space localization informed by pixel-space behaviour} (Algorithm~\ref{algo: weights_localization} in the Appendix), which uses actual changes in generated images under distractor-conditioned training as the localization signal.
+Since evaluating this signal throughout optimization is costly, we run it only once in a lightweight diagnostic phase (Sec.~\ref{sec: hyper}).
 This one-time cost is amortized across many concepts: semantically related concepts in diffusion models are mediated by shared sub-circuits~\citep{voynov2023p+, basu2024mechanistic, zarei2025localizing}, so the optimal block depends on the concept \emph{category} rather than on any individual concept.
 A small diagnostic set covering a few representative concepts per category therefore identifies a block that transfers to all concepts within that category, validated empirically in Sec.~\ref{sec: results}.

-We treat localization as selecting the most effective attention block for unlearning.
+We treat localization as selecting the most effective cross-attention block for unlearning.
 Let \(\theta=\{\theta^{(1)},\dots,\theta^{(B)}\}\) denote model blocks.
 For each block \(b\), we update only \(\theta^{(b)}\), generate diagnostic outputs \(G^{(b)}\) using target and non-target prompts, and assess pixel-space effects.
 We chose the intervention site as: